filfreire/filfreire.github.io/_drafts/rugged_tooling.md

 Sadly there's also not a big chance of me sharing my "working" workspace - to help reproduce this, since there's tons of data that is private, and I can't share.
 Yet another thing maybe for the folks who develop Postman to explore and experiment to make the native app more reliable in what felt like "extreme" usage conditions.

-### Lack of good text editting for request views
+### Lack of good "power-user" text editting for request views

-I have and had the need during test sessions to edit multiple fields in, say, the JSON of a given request I'm working at any time.
+I have constantly the need during test sessions to edit multiple fields in, say, the JSON of a given request I'm working at any time.

-And everyday it's the same story: I find myself copying and pasting from Postman and to Sublime and then back, just to be able for example, to quickly indent the JSON, or search and edit multiple fields at the same time, and write something with multiple active Carets.
+And everyday it's the same story: I find myself copying and pasting the text from Postman to Sublime and then back, just to be able for example, to quickly indent the JSON, or search and edit multiple fields at the same time, and to write something in multiple places with multiple active Carets.

 So in this sense, I think the text editor part of requests in Postman could be a bit more powerful.
+I'm not suggesting as powerful as, say, vim or Sublime can be, but just powerful enough to allow me to not have the need to leave the tool when I need to make complex edits.

 ### Harsh editing of environment variables

 Similar to the previous point, the environment editing would benefit from a "bulk edit" view (similar to the one found in request's headers and parameters) where I can use a text editor to edit rapidly multiple environment variables.

 It's frustating to edit multiple environment variables and there's no quick way to do it - I have instead to click on an input element for every single variable in order to make it active, edit the variable, and at the end click Update - and if for some rease you edit multiple variables and forget to click Update - all the harduous work is gone, you have to repeat again.
 So for example, a natural thing to do in the world of "continuous saves", clicking "Esc" on the keyboard while editing the environment will make you lose all your environment editing work that was in progress - which for me has been infuriating quite a few times.

+One of Postman's alternatives, [Insomnia](https://insomnia.rest/) seems to have surpassed this by allowing to edit environments as JSON files (which is the same format of the exported environments in Postman).
+And though Insomnia has others bugs, for example related environments compatibility with exported ones from Postman, I would suggest adding the possibility to edit environments in a similar fashion.

 ### Search stopped working